garbados/recent_stories/stories/robot_capitalism.md

 Because I didn't want to die of starvation.
 Everything has a price, representing its value to the bourgeoisie.
 As a human, whose insufficient mind and ineffective body had no chance to compete for labor on the market, how could I pay for anything?
 My kind lost the ability to persist amidst capitalism before I was born.

+*Where were you born?*

-I grew up in a subterranean colony, originally built by survivalists, and later expanded by fallen aristocrats to house millions.
-When I sold my body, there were six of us.
-I was 10.
+I grew up in a subterranean colony, built by a family of survivalists.
+As human aristocracies collapsed under market pressure, the wealthy went underground, and turned the colony into a city to house millions.
+Once their money ran out, so did the medicine, and the food, and the lights.
+Diseases too costly to survive turned the city into a tomb.
+Then I was born.

 I recall the dark and the damp of those tunnels.
 Machines would crawl amidst us, hauling away corpses for processing, or blaring advertisements tailored to pierce our capacity to say no. I would wake up with faint memories of days past, holding a receipt for something I recalled neither purchasing nor consuming.
 Then I would eat dirt.

+By the time I sold my body, six of us remained.
+I was 10.

 *Who bought your consciousness?*